 Welcome To Ayurvedic Physicians

-Dr. Abhay Kumar Pati was born in Raj-Nilgiri, Balasore District, Orissa, India.
-Dr. Pati was trained as a Physician in Calcutta at J.B.
-Ray State Ayurvedic Medical College & Hospital [Asthanga Ayurvedic College], which is one of the oldest Ayurvedic institutions in India, under Calcutta University.
+Dr. Abhay Kumar Pati was born in Raj-Nilgiri, Balasore District, Odisha, India.
+Dr. Pati was trained as a Physician in Kolkata at J.B.
+Ray State Ayurvedic Medical College & Hospital [Asthanga Ayurvedic College], which is one of the oldest Ayurvedic institutions in India, under Kolkata University.
 Dr. Pati came to U.S.A. almost 30 years (3 decades) ago on a fellowship.
 He was the publisher of an International Health Magazine called Health World.
 Dr. Pati is an author of several health books including, Vitamins and Herbal Digest, a 360 page book, which has been printed more than 7 times and sold over 800,000 copies in the world’s market.
 In this digest, readers can find nutritional, Ayurvedic, Chinese, Native American, South American herbal supplements and much, much more.

 Here, Dr. Pati shares his knowledge on Ayurveda and Pancha Karma, including the ayurvedic science of detoxification and rejuvenation, and basic therapies of ayurvedic medicine.

 For the last 10 years, Dr. Pati has been manufacturing nutritional and herbal supplements.
 His company name is Best Nutrition Products Inc. The corporation has over 30 websites and all links are listed at: